Members: Log in to see a members-only database “Civil War Substitutes in St. Louis.”

 War of 1812

 Many St. Louis citizens served in the War of 1812.
 The military records may indicate those soldiers as residents of the Louisiana Territory or the Missouri Territory.
 In the 1800s, many War of 1812 veterans moved to St. Louis and Missouri to redeem their bounty land certificates from that war.
+St. Louis Genealogical Society has published two volumes describing Missouri’s extensive role in the War of 1812.
+Learn more about Missourians during this time on a separate page on this website, and you can purchase these books in our secure online store.

 By 1826, Jefferson Barracks was established south of the City along the Mississippi River.
 This post was still in operation in 2005.
 Soldiers departing and returning from wars often traveled through Jefferson Barracks.
 Soldiers from the Indian Wars to the Korean War called Jefferson Barracks home for a short time.